Imagine you’re on a stage, the spotlight focused on you, and in your hands is the most powerful tool: your sales deck.

 It outlines the business model, market opportunity, competitive landscape, revenue model, team members, and financial projections.
 Its primary goal is to convince investors that the business has significant growth potential and that they should invest.

-So, a pitch deck is used to attract investors and secure funding, while a sales deck is used to convert leads into customers.
+So, a sales pitch deck is used to attract investors and secure funding, while a sales deck is used to convert leads into customers.

 There are certain essential components that every successful sales deck should have.